macs-lab/macs-arb-adaptive-regulation-benchmark/readme.md

 ## Running the Code

-run standard_test_embedFun_submit.m to get the results
+run standard_test_embedFun_submit.m and configure different options from the command prompt.

-author: Xu Chen, University of Washington